golang/geo/README.md

     Init with multiple loops, Area, Centroid, Distance, Projection, Intersection, Union, Contains, Normalized, etc.
 *   PolylineSimplifier - Initial work has begun on this.
-*   s2predicates.go - Initial work has begun on this.
-This file is a collection of helper methods used by other parts of the library.
+*   s2predicates.go - This file is a collection of helper methods used by other parts of the library.
 *   ShapeIndex - Currently has only the minimal skeleton pieces submitted, but changes are out for review for the remainder of it.